Eyeing Afghan exit, US intensifies campaign against Haqqani militants

 The effort is taking on added urgency as the clock ticks down on a NATO combat mission in Afghanistan set to end in December, and as questions persist about whether Pakistan will take action against a group some U.S. officials believe is quietly supported by Pakistani intelligence.

-The Obama administration has created a special new unit based in Kabul to coordinate efforts against the militant group, according to officials familiar with the matter.
-It was set up late last year, as part of a new strategy that involves multiple government agencies,
+The Obama administration has created a special unit based in Kabul to coordinate efforts against the militant group, according to officials familiar with the matter.
+It was set up late last year, as part of a new strategy that involves multiple government agencies.

 "Things are coming together in terms of the more comprehensive approach (against the Haqqanis).
 So, there's a lot of focus - there's a lot of energy behind it right now," said a U.S. defense official, who asked not to be identified.